-Officers should make sure that Council publications do not raise, or have the effect of raising, the personal profile of any current elected member or any electoral candidate.
-Judging what is reasonable includes taking into account ongoing business as usual roles of the Council, spokesperson roles of elected members, and options for minimising the personal profiles of elected members.
+Officers should make sure that council publications do not raise, or have the effect of raising, the personal profile of any current elected member or any electoral candidate.
+Judging what is reasonable includes taking into account ongoing business as usual roles of the council, spokesperson roles of elected members, and options for minimising the personal profiles of elected members.

-Council officers will manage Council social media accounts to ensure current elected members are not advantaged.
+Council officers will manage council social media accounts to ensure current elected members are not advantaged.

-The Council website gives details of current elected members and will remain as current information during the election period.
+The council website gives details of current elected members and will remain as current information during the election period.
 Other information currently available on the website will be retained.

-The Mayor and appropriate Councillors will continue to communicate matters of Council business to the public.
+The Mayor and appropriate councillors will continue to communicate matters of council business to the public.

-Council officers should take care not to make public any information about Council policies, activities or processes that are not already in the public domain, including to any current elected members.
-Information deemed to be substantive and of electoral interest that is shared with one candidate will be made publicly available to all candidates.
+Council officers should take care not to make public any information about council policies, activities or processes that are not already in the public domain, including to any current elected members.
+Information that is shared with one candidate should be made publicly available to all candidates.

 All elected members should have access to the same communication avenues and publicity opportunities.
-These should relate to the Council's regular pattern of activities.
+These should relate to the council's regular pattern of activities.